camelpac/alpaca-proxy-agent/README.md

 Alpaca supports 2 data streams:
 * Alapca data stream
 * Polygon data stream<br>

 If you are using this project I assume you know what these are and what are the differences.<br>
 The default data stream is Alpaca.
-To select the Polygon data stream you need to set an enviroment variable called `USE_POLYGON` like so:<br>
+To select the Polygon data stream you need to set an environment variable called `USE_POLYGON` like so:<br>
 `docker run -p 8765:8765 -e USE_POLYGON=true shlomik/alpaca-proxy-agent`<br>

 ## Security